aspose-pdf/Aspose.PDF-Documentation/net/plugins/xls/_index.md

 * Aspose.PDF for .NET 24.1 or later
 * A sample PDF file that you want to convert to Excel format

-You can download the Aspose.PDF and Aspose.PDF.Plugins libraries from the official website or install them using the NuGet Package Manager in Visual Studio.
+You can download the Aspose.Pdf and Aspose.Pdf.Plugins libraries from the official website or install them using the NuGet Package Manager in Visual Studio.

 ## Steps